Best Blogging Tools and Resources (2023 Guide)

 Or, if that’s not easy and quick enough, choose one of Canva’s pre-made layouts and designs, change the text, and boom, your pin is ready!

-7: Stock Photos: Unsplash and Pexels
+9: Stock Photos: Unsplash and Pexels

-Unsplash and Pexels are both amazing, generous communities where you can find FREE, high-quality photos you can use on your blog.
+Unsplash and Pexels are both amazing, generous communities where you can find free, high-quality photos you can use on your blog.

 All images on Unsplash and Pexels are high-resolution, professional photos.
 So, before you use them on your blog, remember to resize and compress them!
 (See tool below)

-8: Resize Images: Reduceimages.com
+10: Resize Images: Reduceimages.com

 Reduce Images is an easy, quick tool for resizing your stock photos and images.